BaileyMcCauslin/CS386-Group-Project/D.2 Requirements.md

 **Post Conditions**: The college student has been prescibed an attribute by which to generate gifs for them.

+**Use Case**: Create an account to save preferences **Actor**: College Student
+**Description**: The college student creates an account to be able to access their preferences on the website easily **Pre-Condition(s)**: College Student has an account, College student took the survey, College student signs in every time they access the site for more memes.

+**Main Flow**:
+- Use case start: College students take surveys when signed in, college student view memes, college student likes meme, and college student has a saved   preference.
+-Use case ends when the college student exits the website

+**Alternative Flow**:
+- College student can decide to view a random gif by not completing the survey and or not signing in

+**Post Conditions**: The user can come back at any time to view gifs and memes they prefer.

 ## Sketch:
  ![UI Example](https://github.com/BaileyMcCauslin/CS386-Group-Project/blob/d2-Nick/UI%20Example.JPG)